sourcegraph/sourcegraph-public-snapshot/doc/dev/automation_development.md

 ## Glossary

-Automation introduces a lot of new names, GraphQL queries and mutations and database table.
+Automation introduces a lot of new names, GraphQL queries and mutations and database tables.
 This section tries to explain the most common names and provide a mapping between the GraphQL types and their internal counterpart in the Go backend.

 | GraphQL type        | Go type              | Database table     | Description |
 | ------------------- | -------------------- | -------------------| ----------- |